fdlessard/SpringBootConfigurationProject/BestPratices.md

    \# Coma separated properties acceptable
    propertyLevel1.propretyLevel2=blabla, blablabla2

    Try to avoid complicated formats.
 Why ?

      - Difficult to read, confusing,
      - Difficult to maintain,
      - Complicates refactoring,
      - Error prone,
+     - If someone else want's to use one of your properties then they are force to also use SPEL,
-     - Can't be read by core java class,
+     - Can't be read by core java classes,
      - Some IDE have plugins to manipulate properties and may not support complex property structures,
      - Not supported by Spring @ConfigurationProperties,
      - It's uncommon in java,